hhnnhh/berlin_datascience_lab/README.md

 Goal of the baseline model was to predict emission results (passing and failing of car) based on *a small selection of static car features* that are provided, to establish a baseline.

-The [baseline model](exploration/02_baseline_model/vanilla_baseline_4_static_car_features.ipynb) (colab) was based on a selection of five car features that we expected to explain test results without actually touching the information of the test itself.
+The [baseline model](exploration/02_baseline_model/vanilla_baseline_4_static_car_features.ipynb) (colab) was based on a selection of five car features that we expected to explain test results without actually touching the information of the test (e.g. emissions, visual inspection..) itself.

-After exploring the data we considered these five car features as crucial:
+After exploring the data we considered the following five car features a good starting point:

 1. ODOMETER
 1. MODEL YEAR - converted to age